vul337/DecompileBench/README.md

 python evaluate_rsr.py --decompile_result ./decompiled_ds_all --decompiler all --ossfuzz_path your_oss_fuzz_path
 ```

+Before running, you can set the model's URL (BASE_URL) and API key (API_KEY) in the environment variables.
 Enable the debug parameter to print error messages for specific data.
 This script recompiles the specified decompiler outputs in Docker, applies fixes, and reports success rates across different optimization levels.
 Successfully compiled functions are stored as shared libraries in `f'{args.ossfuzz_path}/build/challenges'` for further evaluation.

 To assess coverage differences before and after replacing with decompiled code, run: